 Often older drivers and younger drivers are blamed for car accidents generally because the thought is that older and younger drivers are disproportionately responsible for car accidents.
-A recent review of the age of drivers in car accidents in a Highlands County, Florida shows that all drivers no matter their age can get into a crash.
+A recent review of frank marsalisi injury lawyer, the age of drivers in car accidents in a Highlands County, Florida shows that all drivers no matter their age can get into a crash.

 The Florida Department of Transportation does not keep specific records regarding the age of drivers who get into a crash but research conducted by the newspaper Highlands Today shows drivers between the ages of 15 and 29 and drivers between the ages of 75 and 89 have the highest number of traffic fatalities in Highlands County.
 Among younger drivers 16 deaths were reported in the county between 2007 and 2009, and among older drivers 14 deaths were reported during the same time period.
 In comparison drivers between the ages of 30 and 44 had five fatalities.